hermannheringer/facet4windows/README.md

 ## **Description**

-#### PowerShell script for performance and latency optimization in Data Science on Windows.
+#### PowerShell script for performance optimization and Windows latency reduction for a better data analysis experience.

 Introduction: